epfl-ada/ada-2022-project-adamantiumforgers/README.md

 To get a first idea of the data, the visualization of the two new datasets can be found in the file [*news_channel.ipynb*](./allsides_scraping/news_channel.ipynb)

+### Lexical fields datasets

+- Rishabh Misra's [news categories dataset](https://www.kaggle.com/datasets/rmisra/news-category-dataset), classifying news from the HuffPost in different categories.
+We will be using the "Black voices" and "Queer voices" categories.
+- The [LOCO dataset](https://www.researchgate.net/publication/355578021_LOCO_The_88-million-word_language_of_conspiracy_corpus), characterizing the conspiracy language

+These datasets are treated in the [titles_analysis.ipynb](titles_analysis.ipynb) file.

 ## Methods